ferpar/Tank-Madness/README.md

-# mars2043
+# Tank Madness
-IRONHACK Project #1 Mars2043 Videogame
+IRONHACK Project #1 Tank Madness (former Mars2043) Videogame

 This game is a project I did while at the Ironhack bootcamp.